markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 200 - Talking about OOP

-In the next edition, I will add a summary table of the different categories of type and their capabilities, as shown in the following table:
+In the next edition, I will add a summary table of the different categories of type and their capabilities, as well as several paragraphs of explanation.
+Parts of it might go at the start of Chapter 5 as an introduction but most of it is likely to go at the end of Chapter 6 as a review that brings together all the details from the two chapters.

 |Type|Can be instantiated with `new`|Can be inherited from with `:`|Multiple inheritance|
 |---|---|---|---|